Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - rerun of e486cf0 (cbt-rarity-2k-p3k), the cut from the best result (cbt-rarity-all-4.5k-.3k) no applicable to due to signifacnt index difference
 - cbt-rarity-2k-p3k reordered to initial dataset order

+gpt2-concat-aochildes-length-iorder-16k:
+- rerun of 0709594 (aochildes-length-16k) but the dataset reordered

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh